-- If the conclusions at the end of screening are that there is no likelihood of significant effects occurring on any European sites as a result of the proposed plan or project, either alone or in combination with other plans and projects, then there is no requirement to undertake a Stage Two Appropriate Assessment. - A source-pathway-receptor approach has been applied.
-In order for a likely significant effect to occur, there must be a risk enabled by having a source (e.g., water abstraction or construction works), a receptor (e.g., a European site or its QI(s) or SCI(s)2), and a pathway between the source and the receptor (e.g., by air for airborne pollution, or a pathway by a watercourse for mobilisation of pollution).
-For an impact to occur, all three elements must exist; the absence or removal of one of the elements means there is no possibility for likely significant effects to occur. - The identification of source-pathway-receptor connection(s) between the Proposed Scheme and European sites essentially is the process of identifying which European sites are within the Zone of Influence (ZoI) of the Proposed Scheme, and therefore potentially at risk of significant effects.
-The ZoI is the area over which the Proposed Scheme could affect the receiving environment such that it could potentially have significant effects on the QI habitats or QI / SCI species of a European site, or on the achievement of their conservation objectives3.
+- If the conclusions at the end of screening are that there is no likelihood of significant effects occurring on any European sites as a result of the proposed plan or project, either alone or in combination with other plans and projects, then there is no requirement to undertake a Stage Two Appropriate Assessment. - In establishing which European sites are potentially at risk (in the absence of mitigation) from the Proposed Scheme, a source-pathway-receptor approach was applied.
+In order for an impact to occur, there must be a risk enabled by having a source (e.g., water abstraction or construction works), a receptor (e.g. a European site or its QI(s) or SCI(s)), and a pathway between the source and the receptor (e.g. by air for airborne pollution, or a pathway by a watercourse for mobilisation of pollution).
+For an impact to occur, all three elements must exist; the absence or removal of one of the elements means there is no possibility for the impact to occur. - The identification of a source-pathway-receptor link does not mean that significant effects will arise.
+Rather, the likelihood for significant effects will depend upon the characteristics of the source (e.g. extent and duration of construction works), the characteristics of the pathway (e.g. direction and strength of prevailing winds for airborne pollution) and the characteristics of the receptor (e.g. the sensitivities of the European site and its Qls / SCls).
+Where uncertainty exists, the precautionary principle is applied.